 What is Vicat’s Apparatus?

 Vicat’s Apparatus is extensively used to take out the consistency of cement, initial setting time and final setting time.
-Vicat’s apparatus has an arrangement which consists of a vicat plunger (10 mm in diameter), Vicat needles, Vicat mould, gauging trowel, measuring jar (200ml capacity), weighing balance, stop watch, weight box, glass plates and gloves.
+Vicat’s apparatus has an arrangement that consists of a Vicat plunger (10 mm in diameter), Vicat needles, Vicat mould, gauging trowel, measuring jar (200ml capacity), weighing balance, stopwatch, weight box, glass plates and gloves.

-As shown in above image, the Vicat apparatus consists of a setting having a movable rod with a cap at one end and removable needle or plunger at other.
+As shown in the above image, the Vicat apparatus consists of a set having a movable rod with a cap at one end and a removable needle or plunger at the other.
 The movable rod moves along a vertical indicator graduated in mm from 0 to 40 to measure the vertical movement of the plunger.
 The rod with cap and needle weighs 300 gm.

-Plunger having 10 mm diameter and 50mm long, whose lower end is flat, is used for consistency test.
-Needle having 1 mm square area with lower end flat is used for initial setting time and the needle used for final setting time is same as for initial setting time but attached with a metal having 5mm diameter.
+A plunger having 10 mm diameter and 50mm long, whose lower end is flat, is used for the consistency test.
+A needle having a 1 mm square area with lower-end flat is used for initial setting time and the needle used for final setting time is the same as for initial setting time but attached with a metal having 5mm diameter.